 Goal 3c: Consult, collaborate, and partner with BIPOC communities in decision-making processes.

 CHALLENGE: The Black, Indigenous, and people of color communities the Water Boards’ serve are local experts who have a deep understanding of their specific needs and strengths.
-Public feedback indicates that communities most impacted by the Water Boards’ work are unclear about the board’s role in managing water resources and how decisions may affect their community.
+Public feedback indicates that communities most impacted by the Water Boards’ work are unclear about the Water Boards’ role(s) in managing water resources and how decisions may affect their community.
 In addition, Water Boards’ decision-making processes and structures often do not center the expertise or vision of Black, Indigenous, and people of color communities.

-This creates a missed opportunity for BIPOC communities and tribes to incorporate community needs and priorities in Water Boards programs, policies, and decisions.
-Centering the Water Boards’ work and decision-making on BIPOC communities ensures Water Boards’ programs benefit all Californians.
-To achieve racial equity, the Water Boards must co-create frameworks that uphold equitable consultation, collaboration, partnership and empowerment of BIPOC communities and tribes from conception through implementation of our work.
+This feedback provided the Water Boards with insights that have guided its racial equity work.
+In addition to the training and the other approaches to optimize engagement described above, the Water Boards have collaborated for nearly a year with community partners, tribes, and communities impacted by racial inequities on the most impactful actions to include in this action plan to implement the principles and goals of the Racial Equity Resolution.
+In addition, best practices and new policies, such as the Tribal Consultation Policy, have been established to support meaningful collaboration.
+The Water Boards have engaged with BIPOC communities and tribal governments on ongoing water resource/quality priorities related to the Human Right to Water; the protection of tribal cultural uses and subsistence fishing; and the cleanup of contaminated sites.
+However, the Water Boards recognize more opportunities must be created for BIPOC communities and tribes to incorporate needs and priorities in Water Boards programs, policies, and decisions.
+Centering the Water Boards’ work and decision-making on BIPOC communities will ensure that Water Boards programs benefit all Californians and reflect the Water Boards’ commitment to sharing power.
+To achieve racial equity, the Water Boards must co-create frameworks that uphold equitable consultation, collaboration, partnership and empowerment of BIPOC communities and tribes from conception through implementation of its work.